-We’ve probably all caught our beloved pooch chewing on a variety of strange things.
-Some of which are straight up dangerous while others kinda make us laugh.
-Peluche has surprised us with innocent things like rolls of toilet paper (apparently he’s also hamstering) to the power cords of our treadmill and vacuum cleaner.
+We’ve probably all caught our beloved pooch chewing on various strange things.
+Some of them are straight-up dangerous, while others make us laugh.
+Peluche has surprised us with innocent things like rolls of toilet paper (apparently, he’s also hamstering) to the power cords of our treadmill and vacuum cleaner.
 Rocks are just his latest obsession.

 Peluche isn’t the only one.
-Plenty of dogs chew on rocks, despite the fact that it could be dangerous for their teeth and their digestive system.
+Many dogs chew on rocks, even though it could be dangerous for their teeth and digestive systems.
 Those indestructible and seemingly tasteless pebbles attract them for some reason.
 So what’s the deal?

 There are a few reasons behind this odd rock-chewing habit.
-Let’s have a look to see in which category your dog falls and how you can help.
+Let’s see which category your dog falls into and how you can help.

 Reasons why dogs eat rocks 🐶